Joshua 7 – Defeat at Ai and Achan’s Sin

 But the children of Israel committed a trespass regarding the accursed things, for Achan the son of Carmi, the son of Zabdi, the son of Zerah, of the tribe of Judah, took of the accursed things; so the anger of the Lord burned against the children of Israel.

 a.
-The children of Israel committed a trespass regarding the accursed things: Joshua commanded the nation in Joshua 6:18 that they should not take of any of the accursed things.
+The children of Israel committed a trespass regarding the accursed things: Joshua commanded the nation in Joshua 6:18-19 that they should not take of any of the accursed things.
 These included objects associated with the demonic and debasing worship and practices of the Canaanites, and treasures that were only for the house of the Lord.

 b.
-The accursed things: The wars fought by Israel in Canaan were not to be plundering wars of personal gain; they were an unusual, sacred instrument in God’s hand, used for judgment against a society ripe for judgment.
+The accursed things: The wars fought by Israel in Canaan were not fought as plundering wars of personal gain; they were an unusual, sacred instrument in God’s hand, used for judgment against a society over-ripe for judgment.
 Therefore, the spoil or plunder of Jericho was either regarded as accursed or as specially devoted to the Lord.

 c.
 So the anger of the Lord burned against: Israel’s disobedience brought the anger of God against them.
-Israel could not be defeated by the Canaanites, but they could defeat themselves by alienating themselves from God’s plan and power.
+Israel could not be defeated by the Canaanites, but they could defeat themselves by their disobedience, inviting the corrective judgment of God.

 2. (2-3) Spies report from the city of Ai.